cluetrust/ssh_hostkey_restore/README.md

 Inherited Role Variables
 ------------------------
     vault_ssh_sign_path: secrets engine for signing host keys.
 If defined, all keys will be signed
     vault_ssh_key_mount: path to ssh keys storage if present
+    ct_host_cert: host cert to add to system-wide ssh_known_hosts

 Dependencies
 ------------